 As long as dying is really like sleeping.
 Harry’s heart shrank into the cold, sick pit of his stomach and he swallowed a stab of fear.
 If you can feel the emptiness of dying forever, then I can’t even escape it by sleeping.

 ‘If you say so.’
-Salazar tossed his wand back and forth between his hands.
-It sputtered silver sparks.
+Salazar tossed his wand back and forth between his hands as it sputtered silver sparks.
 ‘Let’s spend this time on something more productive, then.
 Have you made any progress with anything else?’

 ‘You mastered it.’
 Salazar nodded.
 ‘Excellent.
 What about the rest?’